JDev129/Sudoku/README.md

 React Sudoku Puzzle Version 1.1

 Added configuration settings.
 Now you can change how many cell values you start with for a specific difficulty.
 Can only set a value between 0 and 81.
 You will notice that as you can closer to 0 (somewhere around 20) it becomes impossible to find a valid solution.
+Still need to add a validation message if you try to imput invalid number (alpha character or number less than 0 or greater than 80).

 Major positioning issue on SudokuKeyPad